REYL & Cie: History

 Dominique Reyl founded the Compagnie Financière d'Etudes et de Gestion (CFEG), a portfolio management company in Geneva in 1973.
 In January 1988 CFEG's activities were transferred into REYL & Cie and in 1999, REYL & Cie was granted the authorised securities dealer status.
 François Reyl, son of Dominique, joined REYL in 2002.

 In 2008, François Reyl was appointed chief executive officer and REYL moved its headquarters to upscale rue du Rhône, in Geneva.
 A year later, REYL opened an office in Luxemburg and an independent subsidiary in Singapore.

 After having been granted a banking licence in 2010, REYL & Cie opened a first Swiss branch in Zurich and founding REYL Overseas Ltd., a licensed Registered Investment Advisor with the U.S. Securities and Exchange Commission.
 The affiliate opened its first branch in Dallas in 2016.

 The fourth business line Corporate Finance, widening the scope of services provided, was launched in 2012, the same year as the opening of a second Swiss branch in Lugano.

 In 2013, REYL established a UK presence with the incorporation of REYL & CO (UK) LLP.
 The same year, the Group's name was associated with the Cahuzac affair, involving former French Finance Minister Jérôme Cahuzac; charges were rapidly dropped in Switzerland in 2014, the Bank was sentenced to a fine in France in 2017.

 In 2015 REYL expanded into its fifth business line, Asset Services, as part of its diversification strategy, obtained a fund custodian license in Malta and opened REYL Finance (MEA) Ltd, awarded with a commercial license from the Dubai Financial Services Authority.

 In 2017, REYL made a minority investment in Aspiration, an online banking platform based in Los Angeles.
 The same year REYL was awarded Outstanding Boutique Private Bank in Switzerland.

 In 2020, Alpian, a digital bank incubated by the REYL Group, was launched to offer comprehensive and premium digital banking services.

 In addition, in the context of this partnership, REYL also integrated Banque Morval, a Swiss establishment controlled by Intesa Sanpaolo since 2017.

 In January 2022, REYL acquired a 40% stake in 1875 Finance, a Geneva-based multi-family office and independent asset manager with over CHF 13 billion of assets under management for private clients.

+On 30 January 2026, Intesa Sanpaolo bought the remaining 24% of REYL's capital that it did not own, thus gaining complete control over the Swiss bank.